 The solicitation should specify which aspects or features of the requested deliverables are critical to the agency, and which are therefore expected to be included in the bid or proposal.
 Specifications generally fall into one of the four categories outlined below.

-Mandatory - Minimum required goods or services that the agency deems essential to the program.
+Mandatory: Minimum required goods or services that the agency deems essential to the program.
 Don’t include requirements that are unnecessary and could limit competition and drive up cost.
 Ensure all mandatory requirements will be evaluated and, if not met, the bidder will be disqualified.
 Define each task that needs to be performed.

-Optional - Goods or services that are mandatory for the bidder to propose, but that the agency is not obligated to purchase.
+Optional: Goods or services that are mandatory for the bidder to propose, but that the agency is not obligated to purchase.
 In order to be included in the resulting contract, the options must be evaluated for technical and cost.
 (Agency should include a note on the Price pages instructing bidders that they MUST offer a price for OPTIONAL goods/services or their bid will be disqualified.)

-Desirable - Goods or services that the agency prefers, but that are not mandatory for the bidder to propose.
+Desirable: Goods or services that the agency prefers, but that are not mandatory for the bidder to propose.

-Alternative - An approach proposed by the bidder that provides a different solution to the agency need.
+Alternative: An approach proposed by the bidder that provides a different solution to the agency need.

-Specification Methodology
+7.9.1 Specification Methodology